Harikrishnan6336/ShipORTruck-ImageClassifier/README.md

 print(response.text.strip())
 ```

 A minimal website is made with ReactJS where the user can input an image and then let the model predict whether it is SHIP or TRUCK.
-It can be found [here]().
+It is hosted in netlify and can be found [here](https://shiportruck.netlify.app/).

 ## Built With ❤️ and